greschner/cpee-worklist/README.md

 7. [Reverse Proxy (NGINX):](nginx) Hides backend and frontend service from being accessed directly.
 8. [Process Models:](<process models>) Contains the lab process models for the CPEE

-## Features

-- Create and manage worklists
-- Assign tasks to team members
-- Track progress and completion status
-- Generate reports and analytics

 ## Installation

 To install and run the project locally using Docker Compose, follow these steps:

 1. Clone the repository: `$ git clone https://github.com/greschner/cpee-worklist.git`
 2. Navigate to the project directory: `$ cd cpee-worklist`
+3. Fill out the environment variables in the `.env.template` file and rename it to `.env`.
 3. Build the Docker images: `$ docker compose build`
 4. Start the Docker containers: `$ docker compose up`

-## Usage
+## Frontend Usage

-1. Access the application at `http://localhost:3000`
+#### Access the Frontend at `http://localhost:80`

-2. Sign up or log in with your existing account
-3. Create a new worklist or select an existing one
-4. Add tasks, assign them to team members, and track progress
-5. Generate reports and analytics to monitor project performance
+- Generate reports and analytics to monitor lab performance
+- Search after specific well plates and samples to view their log history
+- Export log data either in CSV or JSON format
+- View open CPEE tasks which are waiting for callback

 ## Contributing